-This section, and the comments that correspond to it, address the most fundamental issue involved with representing an entity: what it means to represent the entity.
+This section. and the comments that correspond to it. address the most involved fundamental issue with representing an entity: what it means to represent the entity.
 A lawyer represents the organization as distinct from its directors, officers, employees, members, shareholders or other constituents.
 However, the rule recognizes the inherent difficulty associated with this situation: namely, that an organization can only speak, act and decide through its members.
-The result is an attorney-client relationship in which the client is always represented by intermediaries.
-Accordingly, a lawyer is required "to be concerned whether the
+The result is an attorney-client relationship in which the client is always represented intermediaries.
+Accordingly, a lawyer is required "to be concerned whether the intermediary legitimately represents the organizational client."